akauppi/MissingManualSolidWorks4Makers/TROUBLES.md

    The refresh rate was 59p for some reason.
 Changing it to 60p took the slow-down away (and one can continue using external monitor).

    Try this.
+-->

+ - **Re-install** Solidworks for Makers

+   - Control Panel > `Add or Remove Applications`
+      - Uninstall `Dassault Systemes SOLIDWORKS 3DEXPERIENCE R2022x`

+   - Restart

+   - Re-launch the application from the 3DExperience taskbar icon

+      This will re-install the whole program, with latest Hotfix.

+   For the author, this seems to have fixed the sluggish sketch problem. **knock wood**